KestrelInstitute/Specware/Provers/ProofChecker/README.txt

 Besides types and ops, external code could also reference constructors.
 From the user's point of view, a constructor works very much like an op.
 The convention is that, as expected, a constructor is public iff its associated sum type is public.
-This is why we only explicitly consider types and ops.
+This is why the previous paragraph only explicitly mentions types and ops.

 Spec Spec and the public types and ops available there constitute the API for the proof checker.
 Currently Specware has no mechanisms to express and enforce